Checkmarks and a trophy indicating a completed checklist that increases quality

 Build a strong outreach strategy

 Remember, it’s not all links.
-You ultimately want to create a strong brand.
-One that pulls people in and gets them to buy (or whatever your aim is).
-With this in mind, make sure your articles, white papers, videos – anything you send out some place else – is top notch before they go out.
-Once out of your hands, the chances are small you can fix anything.
+You ultimately want to create a strong brand that pulls people in and gets them to buy (or whatever your aim is).
+With this in mind, make sure your content is consistent with your brand before you send it out.
+Once out of your hands, the chances are small that you can fix anything.

 Don’t forget your competitors

-A competitor analysis every now and again can provide you with in depth, helpful information.
-In turn, that information can be used to strengthen your own website, either by doing something they do, or not doing something they’ve done because it tanked.
-Don’t forget this rich treasure trove of information.
+A competitor analysis every now and again can provide you with in-depth, helpful information.
+In turn, that information can be used to strengthen your own website.
+From content gaps and SERP intent to messaging differences, competitor analyses are rich treasure troves of information.

 Hello there!
 Please read to understand how we handle your privacy.